Claim a tax deduction

 You can vary a notice until the due date for lodging a claim – see timing section above.

-If you earn less than $60,400 in 2024-25 and make after-tax contributions to your super, you may qualify for a super co-contribution.
-However, if you claim a tax deduction for all of your after-tax contributions, you won't be eligible for a super co-contribution.
-If you only claim a deduction for some of your after-tax contributions, you may still be eligible to receive a super co-contribution.
+However, if you only claim a deduction for some of your after-tax contributions, you may still be eligible to receive a super co-contribution.

 Visit the ATO website or contact us to find out more.

-No, once you’ve moved your super into a retirement income account, you won’t be able to claim a tax deduction for these contributions.
+No, once you’ve moved your super into a Retirement Income account, you won’t be able to claim a tax deduction for these contributions.

 Read the Claiming tax deductions for contributions fact sheet to find out more.